-CMC/Forecast, Inc. (“CMC”) is committed to respecting and protecting your privacy.
+CMC/Forecast, Inc. and CMC Crew Services, Inc. (“CMC”) is committed to respecting and protecting your privacy.

 Information We Collect

-In order to act as a union signatory co-producer for certain commercials, productions, and/or live events (collectively “Productions”) in order to facilitate the hiring of union affiliated Talent, Crew or other personnel (collectively “Workers”), CMC may receive, collect, or create a variety of information, including tax forms, session reports, time sheets, Payee contracts, payroll stubs, and other wage related information.
-The categories of information may include name, address, contact information, employment information, tax and payment information, union membership and, potentially, medical information (only if you are injured and make a workers’ compensation claim).
+In order to act as a union signatory co-producer for certain commercials, productions, and/or live events (collectively “Productions”) to facilitate the hiring of union affiliated Talent, Crew or other personnel (collectively “Workers”), CMC may receive, collect, or create a variety of information, including tax forms, session reports, time sheets, Payee contracts, payroll stubs, and other wage related information.
+The categories of information may include name, address, contact information, employment information, tax and payment information, union membership, and, potentially, medical information (only if you are injured and make a workers’ compensation claim).
 This information is most often collected by our clients (or their agents), but may also be collected by CMC directly from Workers (this mostly only occurs if you contact us directly to update your information).
 Any emails or other communications addressed to CMC may also be collected and retained, per our records retention policies.
+Other than those categories of data listed in this section, Extreme Reach does not collect any other personal information.

 How Collected Data Is Used